ANTHOTYPES

 Offering participants the opportunity to learn the anthotype history, process and future opportunities afforded to developing this skill.
 During the workshop you will be guided through the process of creating a selection of emulsions for anthotypes using red cabbage, turmeric and spinach leaves, these will then be used to coat paper.

 All sessions are recorded and made available for a week following the course.
+This also includes times for any feedback questions.

 Upcoming Dates